liaochunyang/Thesis/Chapter3/readme.md

+# Chapter 3

-Numerical Experiments in Chapter 3
+This folder contains numerical illustrations in Chapter 3.